-To enhance the excellence of our services by strengthening our organisational capacity in the areas of governance and financial sustainability.
+To enhance the excellence of our services by strengthening our organisational capacity in the areas of governance and financial sustainability

-Achievements & Performance
+Additional Achievements & Performance

-At Galway Hospice and Mayo Hospice, we are dedicated to ensuring that people with a life limiting condition and their families living in Galway, Mayo and the surrounding areas have access to a range of high-quality services at which they are the centre.
-We continually evaluate our practice and welcome feedback from those using our services so that continuous improvement is embedded in everything we do.
+At Galway Hospice and Mayo Hospices, we continually evaluate our practice and welcome feedback from those using our services so that continuous improvement is embedded in everything we do.
 We continue to operate with a robust Quality and Integrated Governance structure to ensure our programme of quality assurance and improvement is at the forefront of all our work.
-Our commitment to safety was recognised by NISO in 2023 and we received a commendation at their annual safety awards.
+This commitment to innovation and excellence was recognised by the HSE during 2024 when our medical social work team received a commendation for their work on developing and delivering the Claddagh bereavement camp as an additional support for bereavement families in both counties.